 Review the instructions starting on page 21 before completing this form.
-Insurance and real estate companies - see special instructions starting on page 29.

-- Accounting principles If feasible, use U.S. Generally Accepted Accounting Principles to complete Form BE-15 unless you are requested to do otherwise by a specific instruction.
-References in the instructions to Financial Accounting Standards Board Accounting Standards Codification Topics are referred to as "FASB ASC." - U.S. affiliate's 2021 fiscal year The affiliate's financial reporting year that had an ending date in calendar year 2021. - Consolidated reporting A U.S. affiliate must file on a fully consolidated domestic U.S. basis, including in the consolidation ALL U.S. business enterprises proceeding down each ownership chain whose voting securities are more than 50 percent owned by the U.S. business enterprise above.
-Consolidation rules are found in instruction IV.2 starting on page 24.

-• Rounding - Report currency amounts in U.S. dollars rounded to thousands (omitting 000). \$ Bil.
-Mil.
-Thous.
+Insurance and real estate companies - see special instr on page 29. uctions starting Accounting principles - If feasible, use U.S. Generally Accepted Accounting Principles to complete Form BE-15 unless y requested to do otherwise by a specific instruction.
+References in the instructions to Financial Accounting Standards Board A Standards Codification Topics are referred to as "FASB ASC."
+Accounting • U.S. affiliate's 2020 fiscal year - The affiliate's financial reporting year that had an ending date in calendar year 2020. alim

+- U.S. affiliate's 2020 fiscal year The affiliate's financial reporting year that had an ending date in calendar year 2020. - Consolidated reporting A U.S. affiliate must file on a fully consolidated domestic U.S. basis, including in the consolidation ALL U.S. business enterprises proceeding down each ownership chain whose voting securities are more than 50 percent owned by the U.S. business enterprise above.
+Consolidation rules are found in instruction IV.2 starting on page 24. - cal real • Rounding - Report currency amounts in U.S. dollars rounded to thousands (omitting 000) Thous.
 Dols Do not enter amounts in the shaded portions of each item.
-Example - If amount is \$1,334,891.00 report as: 1 335 000
+1 335 000 Example - If amount is \$1,334,891.00 report as:

-1 Which financial reporting standards will you use to complete this BE-15 report?
+Which financial reporting standards will you use to complete this BE-15 report?
 NOTE - The BE-15 report should be completed using U.S. Generally Accepted Accounting Principles (U.S.GAAP).
 If using U.S. GAAP to complete this report is highly burdensome, or otherwise not feasible, you may use other financial reporting standards, preferably with adjustments to correct for any material differences between U.S. GAAP and the reporting standards used.

-1399 1 1 U.S. Generally Accepted Accounting Principles
+1 U.S. Generally Accepted Accounting Principles

-1 2 International Financial Reporting Standards (as promulgated by, or adapted from, the International Accounting Standards Board) NOTE - Do not prepare your BE-15 report using the proportionate consolidation method.

-1 3 Other reporting standards - Specify the reporting standards used
+- International Financial Reporting Standards (as promulgated by, or adapted from, the International Accounting Standards Board) NOTE - Do not prepare your BE-15 report using the proportionate consolidation method. - Other reporting standards Specify the reporting standards used

-- 2 Is more than 50 percent of the voting interest in this U.S. business enterprise owned by another U.S. affiliate of the foreign parent (see the diagram)? - 1400 1 1 Yes If "Yes" Do not complete this report unless exception 2.c. described in the consolidation rules applies.
+Is more than 50 percent of the voting interest in this U.S. business enterprise owned by another U.S. affiliate of the foreign parent (see the diagram)?

+If "Yes" - Do not complete this report unless exception 2.c. described in the consolidation rules applies.
 This exception states that a U.S. affiliate in which a direct ownership interest and an indirect ownership interest are held by different foreign persons should not be fully consolidated into another U.S. affiliate, but must complete and file its own Form BE-15 report.
 See diagram on page 25 for an illustration of this exception.

 If this exception does not apply, forward the BE-15 notification to file to the U.S. business enterprise owning your company more than 50 percent, and notify BEA of the action taken by filing BE-15 Claim for Exemption with item 2(c) completed on page 3 of that form.
-The BE-15 Claim for Exemption can be accessed through eFile or downloaded from BEA's Web site at: <a href="https://www.bea.gov/fdi.
+The BE-15 Claim for Exemption can be accessed through eFile or downloaded from BEA's Web site at: www.bea.gov/fdi.